dengxian-xreal/xreal.github.io/docs/13_Miscellaneous/1_NRSDK Coordinate Systems.md

 For computer vision algorithm developers, it is often convenient to handle quantities expressed in the OpenCV coordinate system (right handed).
 Hereafter, we describe how to convert the aforementioned Unity coordinate systems and their corresponding extrinsics to the OpenCV convention.
 We also describe the definitions and interfaces for image data and camera intrinsics.

-### Xreal Glass Components and Their OpenCV-based Coordinate Systems
+### XREAL Glass Components and Their OpenCV-based Coordinate Systems

-- In the OpenCV convention, the Xreal Glass components and their corresponding coordinate systems are as follows
+- In the OpenCV convention, the XREAL Glass components and their corresponding coordinate systems are as follows

 ![img](https://xreal.gitbook.io/~gitbook/image?url=https%3A%2F%2Fcontent.gitbook.com%2Fcontent%2FyXoV7SMVFQhr75lOIoQv%2Fblobs%2FPF8O5uN0ngEyOgGQ4AOx%2Fimage3.png&width=768&dpr=4&quality=100&sign=7e0f1afd9d91c079b91a474dc65ee8396778d7a4368269f355d726fc01903708)